nohero765/truckersmp-macos/README.md

 ## Credits

 - [**truckersmp-cli**](https://github.com/truckersmp-cli/truckersmp-cli) — The backbone of this launcher.
 All the actual game launching logic is powered by this tool.
-- [**CrossOver** by CodeWeavers](https://www.codeweavers.com/crossover) — Makes running Ets 2 on macOS possible via Wine and its Translators.
+- [**CrossOver** by CodeWeavers](https://www.codeweavers.com/crossover) — Makes running ETS2 on macOS possible via Wine and its Translators.
 - **AI assistance** — This project started as a personal idea just to see if TruckersMP could even run on a Mac.
 It was never really meant to become a full release.
-AI was used to assit me into bringing that idea to reality — it wasn't something built with the intention of publishing from the start so the assistance helped turn a fun experiment into something actually shareable.
+AI was used to assist me into bringing that idea to reality — it wasn't something built with the intention of publishing from the start so the assistance helped turn a fun experiment into something actually shareable.

 ---

-## Disclaimer ⚠️
+## ⚠️ Disclaimer

 This project is unofficial and not affiliated with TruckersMP or CodeWeavers in any way Use at your own risk.